-This program was adopted by the first congress of the newly formed Fourth International in 1938.
+This programme was adopted by the first congress of the newly formed Fourth International in 1938.
 In it Trotsky clearly lays out the need for “transitional demands” that will allow the workers to draw the necessary conclusions about the need for the socialist revolution.
-A transitional program is a bridge between what the Social Democratic parties referred to as the minimum program (basic reforms) and the maximum program (social revolution).
+A transitional programme is a bridge between what the Social Democratic parties referred to as the minimum programme (basic reforms) and the maximum programme (social revolution).

 The Objective Prerequisites for a Socialist Revolution

-The world political situation as a whole is chiefly characterized by a historical crisis of the leadership of the proletariat.
+The world political situation as a whole is chiefly characterised by a historical crisis of the leadership of the proletariat.

 The economic prerequisite for the proletarian revolution has already in general achieved the highest point of fruition that can be reached under capitalism.
 Mankind’s productive forces stagnate.
 Already new inventions and improvements fail to raise the level of material wealth.
 Conjunctural crises under the conditions of the social crisis of the whole capitalist system inflict ever heavier deprivations and sufferings upon the masses.
 Growing unemployment, in its turn, deepens the financial crisis of the state and undermines the unstable monetary systems.
 Democratic regimes, as well as fascist, stagger on from one bankruptcy to another.

 The bourgeoisie itself sees no way out.
 In countries where it has already been forced to stake its last upon the card of fascism, it now toboggans with closed eyes toward an economic and military catastrophe.
 In the historically privileged countries, i.e., in those where the bourgeoisie can still for a certain period permit itself the luxury of democracy at the expense of national accumulations (Great Britain, France, United States, etc.), all of capital’s traditional parties are in a state of perplexity bordering on a paralysis of will.